-Mr. Goyder has over 35 years of experience in the resource industry as a prospector, investor, company director and as the owner and operator of a large contract drilling company.
+Mr. Goyder has considerable experience in the resource industry as a prospector, investor, company director and as the owner and operator of a large contract drilling company.

 Mr. Goyder has been involved in a range of exploration projects and in the formation and management of various publicly listed companies.
 He is currently a director of Uranium Equities Limited and Strike Energy Limited and chairman of Liontown Resources Limited, all entities being listed on the ASX.